Even the moon has no brightness, and the stars are not pure in his sight. Job 25:5

 Paul’s Change of Plans

 12 For our boasting is this: the testimony of our conscience, that in holiness and sincerity of God, not in fleshly wisdom but in the grace of God we behaved ourselves in the world, and more abundantly toward you.
-13 For we write no other things to you than what you read or even acknowledge, and I hope you will acknowledge to the end, 14 as also you acknowledged us in part, that we are the reason for your boasting, as you also are ours, in the day of our Lord Jesus.
+13 For we write nothing else to you other than what you read or even acknowledge, and I hope you will acknowledge to the end, 14 as also you acknowledged us in part, that we are the reason for your boasting, as you also are ours, in the day of our Lord Jesus.

 23 But I call God as a witness to my soul, that I did not come to Corinth to spare you.
 24 We do not control your faith, but are fellow workers with you for your joy.
 For you stand firm in faith.